exageraldo/exageraldo.github.io/content/posts/01-restsmsgateway/index.en.md

 +++
 date = '2023-04-20T19:04:18-03:00'
 lastmod = '2023-04-20T19:04:18-03:00'
-title = 'New post title'
+title = 'Rest SMS Gateway'
-description = 'This description goes below the title' summary = 'Some summary to go on the thumbnail or view card' author = 'Geraldo Castro' tags = [] categories = [] slug = '01-restsmsgateway-MDEtc' aliases = [
+description = 'How to send a message from your Android using Python' summary = 'How to send a message from your Android using Python' author = 'Geraldo Castro' tags = [
+    'python',
+    'sms',
+    'android',
+    'open source',
+]
+categories = []
+slug = '01-restsmsgateway-MDEtc'
+aliases = [